Ayush-Suman/auth_manager/packages/auth_manager/README.md

 - [x] get isAuthenticated - returns true if the user is authenticated
 - [x] get authObject - returns the auth object if it exists
 - [x] get authStateChanges - returns the stream of auth state changes
-- [x] get userData - returns the user data if it exists
 - [x] get parsedAuthObject - returns the String to be embedded in the Authorization header

 ## Usage